IN THIS ARTICLE

 - Other languages

-- Virtual environment utilizing REST API
+- Virtual cluster utilizing REST API

 For python users using the Qumulo REST API, we currently require version 2.7 of Python.
 In some environments (such as OSX Yosemite), 2.7 is the default version of of the Python interpreter, but in other environments such as CentOS, version 2.6 or other versions may be the system default.
 This means that we cannot assume that the installed version of Python on a given system will match our requirements for using the Qumulo REST API.